 The Old Town is quite picturesque with its fortified community topped by the castle which juts out on to a headland, and it was that area we were making for.

 The castle was built by the Knights Templar between 1294 and 1307.
-After this organisation disappeared from the historical map, becoming nothing but a legend, and in 1411, Papa Luna, Pope Benedict XIII, made the castle his pontifical seat.
+After this organisation disappeared from the historical map, becoming nothing but a legend, Papa Luna, Pope Benedict XIII, in 1411 made the castle his pontifical seat.
 He died there, pontificating, presumably.

 At first we hesitated about whether or not to go in to the castle, but then thought that if we didn't, we'd have a lot of time to lose doing other things before the return bus.
-At €3.60 each it was money well spent, there were lovely views from the top of the castle, and some interesting bits and pieces on the way round.
+At €3.60 each it was money well spent as there were lovely views from the top of the castle, and some interesting bits and pieces on the way round.

 We were so lucky with the weather, though we knew heavy rain was moving in, and should be hitting us back at Base Camp at around 19:00.
 We had the wind-out awning deployed and I wanted to make sure we got back to the campsite before the rain arrived.